Jubatian/rrpge-spec/specs/data.rst

 - Basic waveforms and noise data for composing simple generated audio samples.

-- Musical logarithmic table for outputting audio samples at tone frequencies.
+- Musical logarithmic table for outputting power of 2 sized audio samples at tone frequencies.

 In the following chapters these data blocks and their uses are described.
 On the end of this document a memory map is provided showing their mapping at boot.
-Note that not all of them are located in read only memory, so they may be overwritten by the application.